 Using critical-cultural theory and, in particular, the conceptual frameworks of ritual communication and interpretive communities, this book examines how audiences filter their interpretations of mainstream news through the prisms of their identities and experiences with alternative media and political protest.
-Rauch gives voice to alternative media audiences and illuminates the cultural resources, values, assumptions, critical skills, and discursive strategies through which they make sense of their news environments.
-Drawing on a fifteen-year research project, Rauch employs a variety of qualitative, quantitative, and quasi-ethnographic methods—including focus groups, media-use diaries, close-ended surveys, and open-ended questions—to paint a layered portrait of liberal and conservative critiques of journalism.
+Jennifer Rauch gives voice to alternative-media audiences and illuminates the cultural resources, values, assumptions, critical skills, and discursive strategies through which they make sense of their news environments.
+Drawing on a 15-year research project, Rauch employs a variety of qualitative, quantitative, and quasi-ethnographic methods, including focus groups, media-use diaries, close-ended surveys, and open-ended questions, to paint a layered portrait of liberal and conservative critiques of journalism.

 Shedding new light on popular theories about "how news works" and about "mass" audiences, this book will be useful to students, scholars, and teachers of political communication, journalism studies, media studies, and critical-cultural studies.

 1. Popular Theories of Mainstream and Alternative News 2.
 The Probability of Resistance in Empirical News Audiences 3.
 Parsing Divergent Responses to Mainstream News 4.
 Lay Theories about the Mass Audience for News 5.
 Lay Theories of the Political Economy of News 6.
 Activist Interactions With Mainstream Journalism 7.
 Alternative Media Rituals and Subcultural Capital 8.
 News Omnivores, Hybrid Media, and Alternative Ideals 9.
 Partisan Interpretations of Media Problems and Solutions 10.
 Journalism in an Age of Alternatives